It’s Norway’s third largest oil field—ever. But what about the climate?

-At the same time, some people are saying we should stop producing oil altogether, for the sake of the climate.
+Some people are saying we should stop producing oil altogether, for the sake of the climate.
 But we believe Johan Sverdrup is a prime example of exactly why we shouldn’t do that.
+Find out more below.

 Emissions per barrel produced, compared with world average